eddieir/connected_cars/emulator/README.md

 To open the UI, open a browser and navigate to http://localhost:50000/

-To connect with an Android device, open the Enabler activity, open the settings, choose Data Sources, and enable "Use a network device".

 Set the host address to the address of the machine running the simulator and set the port to 50001.
 The terminal running the simulator should indicate that it